 As noted in chapter 2, there are many interactions across the report's framework of indicators.
-Many of these are noted in the discussion of relevant indicators.
+A number of these are noted in the discussion of relevant indicators.
 However, in many areas, research on the underlying causal factors linking different outcomes is still thin.

-Chapter 13 of this report presents information on the associations between different aspects of disadvantage.
-Section 13.1 presents information on the interactions between selected proxy measures of the COAG targets and headline indicators, using 2012-13 AATSIHS data.
-Section 13.2 presents an overview of recent work into Aboriginal and Torres Strait Islander multiple disadvantage conducted by other organisations, including the Centre for Aboriginal Economic Policy Research (CAEPR) and the Telethon Kids Institute.
+Chapter 13 of this report presents information on the associations between different aspects of wellbeing.
+Section 13.1 presents information on the interactions between selected proxy measures of the COAG targets (with a focus on education and employment), using 2014-15 NATSISS data.
+Section 13.2 presents an overview of recent work by the Productivity Commission into what works best to improve primary school outcomes for Aboriginal and Torres Strait Islander children.

-This section of the report looks more generally at the potential for multiple causes to contribute to a single measured outcome, and the potential for some actions to affect multiple outcomes.
+This section of the report looks at the potential for multiple causes to contribute to a single measured outcome, and the potential for some actions to affect multiple outcomes.